Andrew Bird: Influences

-Growing up, Bird was surrounded by classical music.
-As a child, he was interested in Irish tunes and bluegrass.
-He also cites English and Scottish folk music as an early influence.
+Growing up, Bird was influenced by classical music, Irish tunes, bluegrass, and English and Scottish folk music.
 His early jazz influences were Johnny Hodges, Lester Young, and Fats Waller.
-He has also had a number of classical influences such as Claude Debussy, Maurice Ravel, and Béla Bartók.
-Other influences included jazz, swing, calypso, and folk.
-Bird has stated that, at 22, he found a lot of indie rock and pop music repetitive and boring, but now understands it better.
+His classical influences include Claude Debussy, Maurice Ravel, and Béla Bartók.
+Other influences included swing and calypso.

-The Handsome Family

-Andrew Bird appears to have a close relationship with The Handsome Family, an Americana band from Illinois.
-Covers of their songs have appeared in several of his albums, including "When The Helicopter Comes", on Hands of Glory, "Tin Foiled", on Fingerlings 3, and "Don't Be Scared", from Weather Systems.
-His album, Things Are Really Great Here, Sort Of... is a ten-song cover album, with a strong country feeling.
+Andrew Bird has made several covers of songs by Americana band The Handsome Family, including "When The Helicopter Comes" on Hands of Glory, "Tin Foiled" on Fingerlings 3, and "Don't Be Scared" on Weather Systems.
+His album, Things Are Really Great Here, Sort Of... is a ten-song cover album of their music.
+He also has a personal friendship with the duo.

-The album's liner notes contain a response from Rennie Sparks, the band's lyricist and singer: "Hearing Andrew's version of our songs feels like suddenly spotting a new and shining doorway in the midst of a room I have spent my life in.
-It's like finding a stairway in the forest leading upward to the sky.
-His recasting of our work gives me the strange and wonderful pleasure of understanding my own songs better by hearing him perform them."

 Instruments and gear

-One of Bird's primary instruments is a violin which he acquired when he was 16.
-His "first serious violin," it was custom made by a Polish luthier in Chicago, and Bird had to audition to prove he was worthy of playing it.
-In 2017, following the release of Are You Serious, he commissioned Peter Seman to build a 5-string violin.
-The custom instrument features a lower C string (giving it the range of a viola), a unique scroll which bends backwards, and has no corners.
+One of Bird's primary instruments is a violin that he acquired when he was 16.
+His "first serious violin" was custom made by a Polish luthier in Chicago, and Bird had to audition to be allowed to play it.
+In 2017, following the release of Are You Serious, he commissioned Peter Seman to build a five-string violin.
+The custom instrument features a lower C string (giving it the range of a viola), has a scroll that bends backwards, and has no corners.

-For looping, Andrew Bird uses two Line 6 DL4 delay pedals: one for rhythmic pizzicato, and the other, "is dedicated to the ambient bowed strings."
-The DL4, on top of being able to loop, can also slow down and speed up loops, lowering or raising the pitch of a recording by an octave in the process.
+For looping, Bird uses two Line 6 DL4 delay pedals: one for rhythmic pizzicato, and the other for bowed strings.
+The DL4 can also slow down and speed up loops, lowering or raising the pitch of a recording by an octave in the process.
 This feature occurs in many of Bird's songs, as well as live performances.
 He also uses an octave pedal to give the violin the range of a bass.

-He began using loop pedals to compensate when performing alone on stage, but later found that looping helped him to "embrace repetition," and compose his songs in a more straightforward manner, since he felt his writing style was too chaotic.
+He began using loop pedals to compensate for performing alone on stage, but later found that looping helped him to "embrace repetition," and compose his songs in a more straightforward manner, since he felt his writing style was too chaotic.